MitchellShiell/Outreach/README.md

 In this repository you will find all resources related to Overture Outreach.

-Road Map
+# Road Map

 - Understand People and Product
-- Set up Outreach wiki outline
+- Set up Outreach resource center
+- Define the goals and objectives of Outreach

 ## Quick Links